 “Even though this Court is unable to arrive at any definite finding with regard to the appropriateness of the terms and conditions on which Premises No.2, Red Cross Place, Kolkata – 700 001 has been leased out, this Court is constrained to hold that efforts to obtain the best offers had not been made.
 Public notices could have ensured the best offers.

 The trustees ought to have issued public notices in newspapers instead of privately negotiating an apparently unconscionable bargain.
+Hence, it is important to note that to lease public charitable trust property in West Bengal, an important step is to get the notice published through a reputable property lawyer in West Bengal.

 This Court is also of the view that a long term lease exceeding 21 years requires the sanction of Court as provided in Section 26 of the Indian Trusts Act, 1882 and in any case has to be at the best rent.
 Properties of public and/or private charitable trust cannot be decimated by the trustees at their own whims and fancies.
 A property held in trust cannot be alienated save for compelling reasons at rent that is not the best.
 In this case, the transfer is coupled with the right of demolition and construction.”